10-day summer experience + 10-month leadership experience = a life-changing adventure

 - Nurturing friendships within a diverse community

-- Thought-provoking discussion with Bethel faculty and special guests
+- Thought-provoking discussion with Bethel faculty and community leaders

 - Motivating activities for discerning God’s call and one’s strengths